Electronics plugged into a power strip.

 Taking proactive steps to protect your home from power surges is a smart move as a homeowner.
 Simple safety measures can go a long way.
 Here are a few safety tips to prevent power surges:

 Unplug the electronics and devices you aren’t using.
-Not only does this help prevent them from being damaged in a power surge, it helps you save on your energy bill!
+Not only does this help prevent them from being damaged in a power surge, but it also helps you save on your energy bill.

 Use surge protectors.
 Plug your electronics into surge protectors.
 These help block excess voltage from reaching your electronics during a power surge.

 Upgrade old or inadequate wiring.
 If you’re noticing frequently blown fuses or tripped circuit breakers, or if the lights flicker or dim when a large appliance kicks on, you may have bad wiring.
-This not only could cause a power surge, but a fire, too.
+That type of damage could cause a power surge or a fire.

 Power surges are caused by the unexpected — but with American Family Insurance, you’re prepared.
 Get an American Family Insurance quote today for power surge home protection.